 Ignore tsqlt tests

 Say you’re comparing source control to a target database and have tSQLt frameworks and tests in the source environment but not the target.
-You don’t want to deploy these, so quickly jump back into the Options and simply check the appropriate box.
+You don’t want to deploy these, so quickly jump back into the options and simply check the appropriate box.

-Control other behaviors during comparisons
+Controlling other behaviors during schema comparisons

 Finally, let’s briefly review how to avoid a few behaviors that could cause deployment, or post-deployment problems.